Self-Esteem Therapy for High-Achieving Women

 • You often feel “not good enough” and notice an inner critic that’s hard to quiet.
 Even after genuine accomplishments, your focus shifts to what could have been better instead of what went well.

-• You catch yourself measuring your progress against others, colleagues, friends, even strangers online and feeling behind, no matter how much you achieve.
+• You catch yourself measuring your progress against colleagues, friends, even strangers on Instagram.
+You scroll to relax after a long day, but leave feeling worse about yourself.

 • When receiving compliments or praise, you may feel very uncomfortable.